deltachat/deltachat-cli/README.md

 ## Debug

-Running `deltax` with `--debug` will create a debug window where all events from `deltachat-node` can be seen.
+Running `deltachat` with `--debug` will create a debug window where all events from `deltachat-node` can be seen.

 ## Kudos and Inspiration